Skip to content

 // Switch to normal DOM mode

-// Connect to the stream - receives queued and future data chunks
+// Connect to the stream to receive data chunks

 connectStream(service, STREAM_KEY);